TheMrAI/TheMrAI.github.io/content/algorithms/kadane/index.md

 only maximize sub-arrays that have positive sums.
 If no such sub-arrays exist, the returned value will be zero.

 The implementation is strikingly simple.
-Iterate trough the elements and keep summing them up.
+Iterate through the elements and keep summing them up.
 If this sum ever dips below zero then set it to zero.
 When the rolling sum exceeds the maximum sum seen, then set it as the maximum.
 Continue until there are remaining elements.